Everybody wants to get rich. Right?

 How To Use a Stock Screener

-Using a good stock screener is a very useful aid in constructing a stock watch list to build a successful investment portfolio.
+A good stock screener is useful in constructing a stock watch list to build a successful investment portfolio.
 An ideal stock screener provides features such as:

 - Screener Criteria 1: Stock Market is the TSE (Toronto Stock Exchange)